Jdvdb/SONiC-On-Demand/README.md

 - A spotify account from which the playlist will be created.

 ## Quick-Start Guide
-1. Get your client ID and secret and put them into a '.env' file like the example in the project in your current directory.
+1. Get your client ID and secret and put them into a '.env' file like the example (env-example.txt) in the project in your current directory.
 2. Use `docker pull jordanvdb/sonic-on-demand` to grab the image from Docker Hub. (note you must have compatible version).
 3. Run the image as follows: `docker run -p 3000:3000 --env-file .env jordanvdb/sonic-on-demand`.
 4. Open a web browser on your device and navigate to `localhost:3000` and you should be redirected to a spotify login page.